 - Multi-channel messaging

 A dynamic internal communications app will put you in a position of strength when a crisis hits.
 With its ability to work across multiple channels, it will connect with employees wherever they are at that present moment; at home, at work or on the move.
-In-built feedback channels allow you measure the reach of your communications, while the flexibility gives you the power to rapidly adjust your plans to suit the ever-changing situation.
+This is where internal communications metrics really come into play.
+In-built feedback channels allow you to measure the reach of your communications.
+At the same time, the flexibility gives you the power to rapidly adjust your plans to suit the ever-changing situation.